 3. Watch The Nutcracker at Ballet San Antonio

 Calling all culture lovers!
 The Christmas season marks the return of a beloved audience favorite at the Ballet San Antonio.

 Travel to a winter wonderland of dazzling costumes and larger-than-life sets with Clara and the sugar plum fairies at the annual performance of The Nutcracker.

 It’s the perfect family-friendly activity but makes for a magical date night getaway as well.

 Ballet San Antonio has been around since 1985 and is involved with several community initiatives, including the Boys and Girls Club and the Parks and Recreation Department, so you’ll also be supporting local causes.

-The performances will run on weekends from November 27-December 13, and tickets cost between $40-$114.
+The performances will run for two weekends from December 3-December 12, and tickets cost between $40-$114.

 If you’re searching for one of the truly unique things to do in San Antonio for Christmas, look no further.
 Christmas at the Caverns takes all the typical holiday festivities…and puts them underground.

 In Texas’ largest underground cavern, you’ll hear the echo of carols and even catch a glimpse of a spelunking Santa.